wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 You will be required to take a swab test [before departure](#sg-pre-entry-swab) and on arrival.
 This rule applies to all travellers.

+On days 3, 7, and 11, you will be required to do a swab test by yourself, using the ART test kits provided to you.

-You will also complete a swab test on the last day of your SHN.
+You will also complete a PCR swab test on the last day of your SHN.

 ## When and where can I check my swab test results? {#check-swab-results}

 Your swab test results will be available on [HealthHub](https://eservices.healthhub.sg/PersonalHealth/CovidLabResults) within 24 hours of the test.
 You will also be contacted by phone.

 ## What happens at the end of my SHN? {#shn-end}